Kameron Taylor: Professional career

 In July 2021, Kameron signed a one-year contract with an option for a second season with Israeli Euroleague and Israeli Basketball Premier League team Maccabi Tel Aviv.
 He plays the shooting guard and small forward positions for the team, and is known for his defense.
 On January 26, 2022, he was loaned to SIG Strasbourg of the LNB Pro A until end of the season.

 On July 21, 2022, he has signed with Bàsquet Girona of the Liga ACB.

 On July 14, 2023, he signed with Unicaja of the Spanish Liga ACB.

+On June 27, 2025, he signed with Valencia after being bought out of his contract with Unicaja.
+He then signed a two-year contract with the team.